borntofrappe/fullstack-d3/README.md

 </svg>
 ```

-This layered structure is useful to safely draw the visualization and peripherals (axis, labels), without fear of cropping the visuals.
-Anything falling outside of the `<svg>` SVG element `<svg>` is indeed not rendered.
+This layered structure is useful to safely draw the visualization and peripherals (axis, labels) without fear of cropping the visuals.
+Anything falling outside of the `<svg>` SVG element `<svg>` is indeed not rendered on the page.

 The wrapping container is attributed an arbitrary width, height and margin.